• Skip to primary navigation

 How to train with a power meter for VO2 max

-Training with power meter (SRM, Powertap, Ergomo etc.) gives you opportunity to focus on specific parts of the physical demands for cycling.
-E.g. you want to increase your maximal oxygen consumption (VO2 max), then I suggest you perform a test showing your maximal sustainably power output at your VO2 max.
-Normally it is possible to maintain a VO2 max power output for about 5 minutes.
+Training with a power meter (SRM, Powertap, Ergomo, etc.) allows you to focus on specific parts of the physical demands for cycling.
+E.g. you want to increase your maximal oxygen consumption (VO2 max), I suggest you perform a test showing your maximal sustainably power output at your VO2 max.
+Usually, it is possible to maintain a VO2 max power output for about 5 minutes.

 Example: A 5min maximum power (MP) test shows an average power output of 391W.